eisvillageserver/integration/README.md

 ## --run
 This command runs the server, webapp and api all in one :)

-# database

-This database repository contains the functionality to SYNC our LOCAL server with the CLOUD server in terms of file metadata and the actual files

 ## Installation
 This package requires the following packages to be installed as follows